ActualTurtle/cs5510_midterm/3_MonocularVelocityAlgorithm/README.md

 When you first run the script it will look for a calibration file in the directory if it doesn't find the calibration file it will start running a calibration script.
 The calibration script will keep scanning for images with a 9 x 6 chessboard pattern.

-Once it has calibrated it will start running the visual odemetry from the live camera feed for a set amount of images.
+Once it has calibrated it will start running the visual odometry from the live camera feed for a set amount of images.

 ## Image clips
 To run